littlecodemonkey/blog/content/docs/reading/brodsky_challenge/002_mahabharata.md

 {{% hint warning %}}
 #### Personal Takeaway
 "The Mahabharata" makes you think hard about whether you’re really living up to your responsibilities.
-I found myself comparing the characters’ struggles to my own—like trying to balance personal goals with what’s expected of me.
+I found myself comparing the characters’ struggles to my own.
+Like trying to balance personal goals with what’s expected of me.
 The story also highlights how our actions can have ripple effects far beyond what we imagine, which is a humbling reminder to think things through.

 {{% /hint %}}

 ## The Story